MicrosoftDocs/quantum-docs-pr/articles/language/index.md

 Q# (Q-sharp) is a domain-specific programming language used for expressing quantum algorithms.
-It is to be used for writing subroutine that execute on an adjunct quantum processor, under the control of a classical host program and computer.
+It is to be used for writing subroutines that execute on an adjunct quantum processor, under the control of a classical host program and computer.
 Until quantum processors are widely available, Q# subroutines execute on a simulator.